bautidea/react_bank_modern_app/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
-# react_bank_modern_app
+# Modern bank web [WIP]

+This project consisted of developing a responsive React JS application, by implementing a stunning hero section, high-quality assets and gradients, business stats, reusable features sections with call-to-actions buttons, testimonials and more.

+Used technologies:

+- JavaScript.
+- Tailwind.